drumblequiz/mobile/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+Link to the server, which this project depends on: https://github.com/drumblequiz/app

+After installing the server, you MUST change ip address in config.json in order for the mobile application to connect to the server.

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)